The 20+ Best Things To Do In Idaho in the Winter

 Never tried cross-country skiing but want to give it a go?
 Book a private lesson directly at The Sun Valley Nordic & Snowshoe Center!

 Nordic Skiing is a fantastic workout in addition to a fun winter hobby.
+There are many parks and recreation XC locations—check out more here!

 nordic skiing